supermemo-wiki/SuperMemo.Wiki/blogs/naess/dailynotes.md

 This is one of the stronger ideas guiding me lately.
 I don't remember where I read this:
 > Study just enough to take the next step.

 So the activity you desire to do is *the leader* and learning is *the follower*, even if you were to do the learning before the execution.
 That is because **the activity sets up the path for learning** and practice gives signals about the areas to improve on.
+Human problems are the leader, our goals are the leader, skill I want to acquire is the leader.

 I do realize that there is still a place for reading without combining it with practice, there is still a place for learning things upfront.
 This leads me to one of the bigger laws guiding me in life: